Your NCHA pension

 When you join NCHA, you’ll be enrolled in our scheme, which is a defined contribution (DC) scheme.
 With a DC pension you build up a pot of money that you can then use to provide an income in retirement.

-At NCHA, the contribution you pay towards your pension is 3% and NCHA pays 5%.
+At NCHA, the initial contribution you pay towards your pension is 3% and NCHA pays 5%.

 Your pension options

 Once you’re enrolled, you have a number of other pension options open to you and there are 30 days for you to decide which one best suits you:

 - Increase your pension contributions to either 6%, 7.5% or 10%, which will be matched by NCHA contributions to help you build a bigger pension pot, or

 - Opt out of the pension scheme and get a refund on the contributions you made in the first month.